 5. Working hours, patterns and environment

-You could teach full-time, part-time (day or evening) or day-release courses.
+You could teach full time, part time (day or evening) or on day-release courses.

 6. Career path and progression

-With experience, you could become a senior lecturer or head of department.
-You could also move into other settings like the prison service or work-based learning.
+With experience, you could become a senior lecturer or head of department, or move into management.

 You may be interested in: